ShadowSlayer03/Vehicle-Showroom-Management-System/README.md

 This application facilitates managing various aspects of a vehicle showroom, including:

-* **Vehicles:** CRUD operations (create, read, update, delete) for vehicle information like make, model, year, price, features, and images.
+* **Vehicles:** CRUD operations (create, read, update, delete) for vehicle information like make, model, year, price.
 * **Customers:** Management of customer details such as name, contact information, and purchase history.
-* **Sales:** Recording vehicle sales, encompassing customer information, vehicle details, sale price, and date.
+* **Sales:** Recording vehicle sales, encompassing customer information, vehicle details, sale price, and sale date.
-* **Inventory:** Tracking current and sold vehicles, identifying low-stock items, and generating reports.
-* **Users:** Management of user accounts with varying access levels for enhanced security.
+* **Employees:** Management of employee accounts storing info like their name, phone, email, password, position and salary.

+## Live Preview
+This DBMS project is hosted at [https://autohub-pro.onrender.com](https://autohub-pro.onrender.com).

 ## Technologies Used